tuxphone/CubeCellRepeater/README.md

 Modify radio settings for your own channels:

 Look for the following defines and change to your needs.
-The settings will be stored in "CanSet" and used to configure the radio.
+The settings will be stored in "ChanSet" and used to configure the radio.

 #define LORA_SPREADING_FACTOR       12          // [SF5..SF12]